Logo TACO

 Experimental Results

 We perform extensive experiments with 3 open-source multi-modal models and 9 data recipes on 8 benchmarks to study the effectiveness of CoTA data compared to instruction-tuning data with only direct answers, and to in- vestigate whether data filtering and programmatic data can lead to further performance gains.
-We highlight four main takeaways below:
+We highlight three main takeaways below:

 data distribution